cbyrohl/pyBPASS/README.md

 ```

 # Tests
-Test can be run by `python setup.py test`.
-Most of the tests require a local
+Tests can be run by `python setup.py test`.
+Most of them require a local
 database copy.
 The path can be set in `pyBPASS.tests.config`.